 You can start filling in the online form once you have collected all you need.
 Japanese have three steps that needed to be completed.
 Conveniently, iVisa has a customer service that is ready to take your call 24/7 in case you need any assistance

-After the invitation letter arrives, Japanese will need to go to the Russian embassy for an interview.
+After the invitation letter arrives, the Japanese will need to go to the Russian embassy for an interview.
 Do not forget to print letter you receive from iVisa in color.
-Japanese may need to have some additional documents as well so it is best if you call the embassy to get that information.
+You also may need to have some additional documents as well so it is best if you call the embassy to get that information.
 The requirements may differ on a case-by-case basis, so it is better to know directly from the source.

 Does the Invitation letter guarantee that I'll get the consular visa?

 This document allows you to apply for the actual consular visa, but whether you are approved for the visa will be at the discretion of the Russian government.

 Can I travel to Russia just with my invitation but without a consular visa?

 No, you can't do that.
 If your country is not a visa-exempt, then you must get an entry visa if you want to enter Russia.

 How does this Russian Invitation letter look like?

 Is it safe to get my Russian Invitation Letter with iVisa's services?